detourner/GridFreqMonitor/README.md

 This project configures a Raspberry Pi to measure the electrical grid frequency (50 Hz) in real-time and streams the data via MQTT.
 Written in Python, it enables live monitoring of power grid stability and frequency variations for analysis or integration with other systems.

 # Operating Principle
-The circuit used to measure the grid frequency is based on a [mains module](https://fr.aliexpress.com/item/32828199766.htm), with a small modification.
-The modification involves removing the smoothing capacitor, which results in a 100 Hz signal being sent to the optocoupler (a pulse at each zero crossing).
+The circuit used to measure the grid frequency is based on a [mains module](https://fr.aliexpress.com/item/32828199766.htm), slightly modified by removing the smoothing capacitor.
+This modification produces a 100 Hz signal (a pulse at each zero crossing of the AC waveform) sent to the optocoupler.

-This frequency is then compared to a 1 Hz reference signal obtained from the PPS signal of a GPS [GT-U7](https://fr.aliexpress.com/item/32832919409.html) module (based on an atomic clock).
-To achieve this, the number of pulses from the 100 Hz signal is counted during 10 pulses of the 1 Hz signal (i.e., over 10 seconds).
+Instead of counting pulses, the algorithm records the timestamp (in microseconds) of each zero crossing over a 10-second history.
+Every second, the grid frequency is computed from the time difference between the first and the last zero-crossing events within this 10-second window.

+To compensate for the Raspberry Pi’s internal clock drift, this time difference is corrected using the PPS (Pulse-Per-Second) signal from a [GT-U7](https://fr.aliexpress.com/item/32832919409.html) GPS module, which provides a reference synchronized to an atomic clock.

-The grid frequency value is calculated by dividing the 100 Hz signal by 2 and averaging it over 10 seconds.
-The frequency is updated every second using a sliding average.
+The frequency value is updated every second using a sliding average and published via MQTT.

 ## Features
 - Measures 100Hz input pulses and averages over 10 seconds.